TormodLandet/raschii/README.rst

   ``wave.cpp.velocity``.
 This reduces the size of the main wave classes and keeps little-used functionality separate from the main code base.

+- Bumped minimum version of Python to 3.11 (first release in 2022) and the minimum version of our only dependency, numpy, to 2.2 (first release in 2024).

 Version 1.2.0 - July 3.
 2026
 ............................